RimiChen/2024-GameTileNet/README.md

 * FindSegmentations.py: Find related tiles by adjacency.
 * ExtractObject.py: Edge detection for objects on tileset.
 * CheckTilesetGrid.py: Generated assigned size grid for tileset images, to check whether the tileset is 32 or 16.
+* LabelingCompleteness.py: Allow users to labeling the completeness of the segmented tiles.
 ---
 ### Instructions